eficode-academy/helm-katas/helm-chart-whitespace-pipelines-functions.md

 ## Introduction

-When writing helm charts you might need to do more elaborate templating than simply injecting values from parameters.
+When writing Helm charts you might need to do more elaborate templating than simply injecting values from parameters.

 For example setting default values, ensuring that strings are quoted and that blocks are indented correctly.